JAlcocerT/JAlcocerT/content/blog/selfhost-0325.md

 {{< youtube "ywQVe9ikcVI" >}}

-Forward Auth...?
+Forward...
+Auth...?

-Thats another story.
+That seems to be another story.

-And scope for another post!
+> And scope for another post!

 ### Immich